 (b) the person is not sufficiently able to safely drive motor vehicles as regulation 61 would authorise.

+[Regulation 62 amended: SL 2022/147 r.
+10.]

 63. Other jurisdiction’s driving authorisation document, Defence Force card, to be carried and produced

 A person whose authority to drive depends on another jurisdiction’s driving authorisation must —